Downtown Revitalization Project

 On August 16, 2018, the Village Board authorized an agreement with Terra Engineering, LTD for Engineering Services for the Prospect and Burlington Avenue Streetscape Improvement Project.

 RAILROAD CROSSING IMPROVEMENTS.
-On December 13, 2017, the Village received notice that it would be the recipient from the Illinois Commerce Commission (ICC) Gate Crossing Protection Fund (GCPF) for the installation of new railroad crossing gates at Prospect Avenue.
+On December 13, 2017, the Village received notice that it would be the recipient from the Illinois Commerce Commission (ICC) Grade Crossing Protection Fund (GCPF) for the installation of new railroad crossing gates at Prospect Avenue.
 Historically similar gate crossing projects have cost between $500,000 and $1,000,000.
 Under the GCPF program, the municipal benefactor would be responsible for 10% of the construction cost.
 The new gate system is scheduled to be installed as part of the Prospect & Burlington Ave Improvements in fall 2019.
 Coordination between the Village, the Illinois Commerce Commission and BNSF Railway is underway.